3 DAY STARTUP Texas A&M

 3 Day Startup is a 72-hour learning-by-doing campus workshop that teaches entrepreneurial skills to university students in an extreme hands-on environment.

-Starting Friday, October 13th at 3PM we will kick-off the program with idea selections.
+Starting Friday, (date TBA) at 3PM we will kick-off the program with idea selections.
 After dinner is served, teams that form around the selected ideas will begin to work.
-From that night until Sunday’s final pitches, participants will work with their teams to prepare for the final presentations which will begin at 4PM and conclude by 8PM Sunday, October 15th.
+From that night until Sunday’s final pitches, participants will work with their teams to prepare for the final presentations which will begin at 4PM and conclude by 8PM Sunday, (date TBA)

 Where: Startup Aggieland